eugeniogarcia/kubernetes-autoscaling/Autoscaling.md

 We have a couple of stress tests in two k6 load test configurations:

-- The first option is a quick 3 minute load test you can use to quickly confirm metrics are being captured
+- The first option is a quick 3 minute load test you can use to quickly confirm metrics are being captured (other options can be seen [here](https://k6.io/docs/using-k6/options/))

 ```js
 export let options = {